AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

  </relay>
  ```

- ## Purging data
+## Purging data {#purging-data}

 The last stage of the deployment wizard lets you configure the automatic purging of obsolete data.
 The values are expressed in days.

 ![](assets/s_ncs_install_deployment_wiz_16.png)